VinnyF/GameCube-Controller-Reader/README.md

 Two things seemed off here: First, The peaks looked almost more like a sawtooth wave than the desired square wave.
 More importantly, the voltage was not peaking at 3.3V.
 I'm sure a slightly lower peak would be acceptable, but the ~2.5V on the example was not going to work.
-It was considerable worse with shorter delays.
+It was considerably worse with shorter delays.
 I was confused because, if NicoHood's works like this, then mine should too, or at least look acceptable.

 My best guess was that the particular chip I had was not fast enough, and I had to buy a better one.
-Its also possible that I broke it while soldering it.
+It's also possible that I broke it while soldering it.
 But, the seller of the particular chip that I bought did not have a datasheet to explain anything about timing.
 So, I purchased a seemingly identical chip from Sparkfun which claimed to change state in the range of nanoseconds.
-After it finaly arrived, I could confirm that it indeed worked far better than the previous chip.
+After it finally arrived, I could confirm that it indeed worked far better than the previous chip.
 I now thought that I finally had the ticket to success.
 <br>